How to deploy SquaredUp Dashboard Server from the Azure Marketplace

 SquaredUp setup wizard

-Log in to SquaredUp as an admin user.
+Log in to SquaredUp as an administrator user.

-If your server is not connected to the internet (or the online activation didn't work because of proxy settings) click offline activation (see How to activate your licence (offline/manually))
+If your server is not connected to the internet (or the online activation didn't work because of proxy settings) click offline activation (see How to activate your licence offline (manual activation))

 Click Import to install a set of pre-built dashboards to help you get started using SquaredUp.